Hambones82/OniObjectExplorer/README.md

 This is a mod for Oxygen Not Included that allows you to browse through and modify objects at runtime.
-Please move the prefabs in Assets/Prefabs to the mod folder /dev/ObjectExplorer/Assets.
+The post build script automatically moves assets and the compiled .dll to the mods/dev/ObjectExplorer folder.

 The inspectors allow you to view various members of components of gameobjects.
 This mod supports viewing "basic type" members at depth 0 or basic type members at depth 1 that are members of non-basic type memebers at depth 0.